nfischer/vim-potigol/README.md

 ## What's potigol?

-A programming language based of Portuguese keywords.
+A programming language based on Portuguese keywords.

 ## Why?

-It's a shame that most programming languages are based off English keywords (i.e. `if`, `else`, `function`, etc.).
+It's a shame that most programming languages are based on English keywords (i.e. `if`, `else`, `function`, etc.).
 I found this language and wanted to experiment with it a bit.